 Brain Injury Claims

 Someone is admitted to hospital in the UK with an acquired brain injury every 90 seconds, according to Headway, the brain injury association.

-The effects and severity of a brain injury can vary and symptoms may include cognitive difficulties, memory loss, poor concentration, permanent brain damage and physical disability.
+The effects and severity of a brain injury can vary.
+Symptoms may include cognitive difficulties, memory loss, poor concentration, permanent brain damage and physical disability.

-Our team will help you and your family to make a claim for compensation to cover costs such as medical treatment, rehabilitation, changes in lifestyle, and the financial impact of a brain injury.
+Our specialist team can help you and your family get brain injury compensation to cover costs such as medical treatment, rehabilitation, changes in lifestyle and the financial impact of a brain injury.

-Thompsons Solicitors’ personal injury solicitors have extensive experience in securing compensation for people who have sustained a head injury
+Thompsons Solicitors’ personal injury solicitors have extensive experience in securing compensation for people who have sustained a brain injury.

 1. What is a head injury?